 STAMARIL should be administered only to persons who are/will be at risk of infection with yellow fever virus or who must be vaccinated to comply with international health regulations.
-Before considering administration of yellow fever vaccine, care should be taken to identify those who might be at increased risk of adverse reactions following vaccination (see Section

-4.3 and below).
+Before considering administration of yellow fever vaccine, care should be taken to identify those who might be at increased risk of adverse reactions following vaccination (see Section 4.3 and below).

-Yellow fever vaccine-associated neurotropic disease (YEL-AND)
+Yellow Fever Vaccine-Associated Neurotropic Disease (YEL-AND)

 Very rarely, YEL-AND has been reported following vaccination, with sequelae or with fatal outcome in some cases (see Section 4.8).
 To date, most of cases of YEL-AND have been reported in primary vaccinees with an onset within 30 days of vaccination.
-The risk appears to be higher in those aged over 60 years and below 9 months of age (including infants exposed to vaccine through breast-feeding), although cases have been also reported in other age groups.
-Congenital or acquired immunodeficiency has also been recognised as a predisposing factor (see Section 4.3).
-However, YEL-AND cases have also been reported in persons without identified risk factors.
-The vaccinated persons must be informed of the need to request a medical opinion if they feel, after vaccination, any symptoms indicative of YEL-AND such as high fever together with headache or confusion, personality change, or if they feel extreme fatigue, neck stiffness, seizures, loss of movement or feeling in part or all of the body.
-Vaccinated persons should also be reminded to inform their health care provider that they received a yellow fever vaccine (see section 4.8).
+The risk appears to be higher in those aged over 60 years and below 9 months of age (including infants exposed to vaccine through breastfeeding) although cases have been also reported in other age groups.
+Congenital or acquired immunodeficiency has also been recognized as a predisposing condition (see Section 4.3).
+However, cases of YEL-AND have also been reported in individuals with no identified risk factors.
+Vaccinees should be instructed to seek medical attention if they experience after vaccination any symptoms suggestive of YEL-AND such as high fever with headache or confusion, personality change or if they experience extreme tiredness, stiff neck, fits, loss of movement or feeling in part or all of the body, and they should also be reminded to inform their health care professional that they received yellow fever vaccine (see Section 4.8).

-Yellow fever vaccine-associated viscerotropic disease (YEL-AVD)
+Yellow Fever Vaccine-Associated Viscerotropic Disease (YEL-AVD)

 Very rarely, YEL-AVD resembling fulminant infection by wild-type virus has been reported following vaccination (see Section 4.8).
 The mortality rate has been around 60%.
 To date, most of cases of YEL-AVD have been reported in primary vaccinees with an onset within 10 days of vaccination.
 The risk appears to be higher in those aged over 60 years although cases have also been reported in other age groups.
-Thymectomy or history of thymus dysfunction has also been recognised as predisposing factors (see Section 4.3).
-However, YEL-AVD cases have also been reported in persons without identified risk factors.

-The vaccinated persons must be informed of the need to request a medical opinion if they feel, after vaccination, any symptoms indicative of YEL-AVD such as fever, myalgia, fatigue, headache or hypotension, because these symptoms can potentially rapidly progress to liver dysfunction with jaundice, muscle cytolysis, thrombocytopenia and acute respiratory and renal failure.
-Vaccinated persons should also be reminded to inform their health care provider that they received a yellow fever vaccine (see section 4.8).
+Thymectomy or history of thymus dysfunction have also been recognized as predisposing conditions (see Section 4.3).
+However, cases of YEL-AVD have also been reported in individuals with no identified risk factors.
+Vaccinees should be instructed to seek medical attention if they experience after vaccination any symptoms suggestive of a YEL-AVD such as pyrexia, myalgia, fatigue, headache or hypotension, as these can potentially progress quickly to liver dysfunction with jaundice, muscle cytolysis, thrombocytopenia, and acute respiratory and renal failure, and they should also be reminded to inform their health care professional that they received yellow fever vaccine (see Section 4.8).